 For the record, you cannot stay with a Bedouin family's tent when visiting Wadi Rum as this is a very personal area where strangers will be welcomed, but staying over in their tent is something that is not possible.

-The only catch: you need to pay for everything in cash.
 There is no ATM in the desert and the closest one is in Petra, Amman, or Aqaba.
 You can use functionally ANY currency, but if you have an uncommon debit card company (like Maestro), double-check that you have enough money to pay for everything you'll want to do in the desert.

 There are MUCH nicer "tents" available at Bait Ali that are functionally luxury hotel rooms with private bathrooms and air conditioning, You still have access to the shared dining room, but a little more privacy.